 Bachelor of Science in Economics

-The course work taken by students who are enrolled in most Bachelor of Science in Economics programs include a great deal of quantitative problem solving, mathematics and statistical analysis.
-Students also learn how complex market activities can have long term impacts to regions and cultures.
+The course work taken by students who are enrolled in most Bachelor of Science in Economics programs include a great deal of quantitative problem-solving, mathematics, and statistical analysis.
+Students also learn how complex market activities can have long-term impacts on regions and cultures.
 A B.S. in Economics degree offers graduates more career flexibility and a greater return on investment than other business degree programs because of its high math content.
 There is a high demand for skilled professionals who can conduct data analysis to predict market trends, and graduates with economics degrees are trained to do those exact job functions.
-Market and operations research analysts are two jobs that are well suited for graduates with bachelor degrees in Economics.
-The median annual income of market research analysts in 2012 was 60,300, and the amount of jobs available are expected to increase by 32 percent.
+Market and operations research analysts are two jobs that are well suited for graduates with bachelor’s degrees in Economics.
+The median annual income of market research analysts in 2012 was 60,300, and the number of jobs available is expected to increase by 32 percent.
 Operations research analysts made a median annual salary of $72,100 in 2012, and the expected job growth rate over the next decade is 27 percent.
-Texas A & M University at College Station has one of the most affordable undergraduate economics degree programs; in state residents pay a total tuition cost of $12,696 for the four year program.
+Texas A & M University at College Station has one of the most affordable undergraduate economics degree programs; in-state residents pay a total tuition cost of $12,696 for the four-year program.

 Bachelor of Science in Computer Engineering

 Information technology (IT) innovations for business and the consumer market help to boost the national economy as well as profits for IT development firms.
 Computer engineering is often at the heart of those innovations.
-Graduates of Computer Engineering bachelor degree programs go on to develop new computing systems that are often smaller, lighter in weight and faster than previous models.
+Graduates of Computer Engineering bachelor’s degree programs go on to develop new computing systems that are often smaller, lighter in weight, and faster than previous models.
 While some Computer Engineering programs emphasize hardware, most students are exposed to software development and network design as well.
-The analytical skills gained through this type of engineering program help graduates to qualify for many, high paying IT related jobs.
+The analytical skills gained through this type of engineering program help graduates to qualify for many, high-paying IT-related jobs.
 According to the BLS, the median annual salary of computer engineers in 2012 was over $100,000, but these engineers have to cross into similar career paths like systems engineering if they are looking for careers with higher job growth rates.
-Ohio State University is nationally known for its undergraduate computer engineering program, and the program’s total tuition cost for in state residents for four years is about $36,672.
+Ohio State University is nationally known for its undergraduate computer engineering program, and the program’s total tuition cost for in-state residents for four years is about $36,672.

-Some students choose alternative educational paths like two year vocational schools that teach trades like plumbing, electricity and welding, and they often secure employment while completing apprenticeship programs.
+Some students choose alternative educational paths like two-year vocational schools that teach trades like plumbing, electricity, and welding, and they often secure employment while completing apprenticeship programs.
 These students learn tangible skills that they can take with them anywhere.
 However, students who choose to attend university degree programs are instructed in a variety of topics that extend beyond job skills.
-The return on investment for many traditional university degree programs include exposure to new approaches to problem solving, different cultural perspectives on global issues and extensive theory based knowledge that relate to chosen professions.
+The return on investment for many traditional university degree programs include exposure to new approaches to problem-solving, different cultural perspectives on global issues, and extensive theory-based knowledge that relates to chosen professions.